MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/copilot-launch-experience.md

 ---
-title: How-to topic template #Required; page title displayed in search results.
-Don't enclose in quotation marks.
-description: How-to description #Required; article description that's displayed in search results.
-Don't enclose in quotation marks.
-Do end with a period.
-author: rhanajoy #Required; your GitHub user alias, with correct capitalization. ms.author: rhcassid #Required; your Microsoft alias; optional team alias. ms.reviewer: kfend #Required; Microsoft alias of content publishing team member. ms.topic: how-to #Required; don't change. ms.collection:
+title: Launch copilot experience
+description: Learn how to add an action in the UI that users select to start the copilot experience.
+author: jswymer
+ms.author: jswymer
+ms.reviewer: jswymer
+ms.topic: how-to
+ms.collection:
   - get-started
   - bap-ai-copilot
 ms.date: 02/17/2024
-ms.custom: bap-template #Required; don't change.
+ms.custom: bap-template
 ---

 # Launch copilot experience

-With this task, you add code to run the PromptDialog page.
-This task is done similar to the way you start any page.
-The following code uses an action:
+In this article, you learn how to add an action in the UI that users select to start the copilot experience.
+This task is done similar to the way you add an action that opens any page.
+Except in this case, you target the prompt dialog page for your copilot.
+You also apply a specific image so that users can easily recognize that the action is related to a copilot feature.

+## Add an action to run your copilot

+The follong code illustartes how to add an action:

 ```al
 action(GenerateCopilot)